 That is how I spent the dying hours of 2017.
 No regrets, would lose myself in the crowd and music again.

 Even while it was happening, some part of me was aware of this stoner’s genius.
 The way he worked a crowded room is exactly how you can feel more energetic:

 This is why meditation is so powerful: it does the first two things so well and clears your mind for the third.

 What if you need help meditating or are unsure how to tap into your energy?

-Sounds like guided meditations are the answer.
-Like the exclusive ones only Awakened Thought subscribers receive each month.
-Even the act of subscribing shows your inner mind that energy is important to you.
+Sounds like hypnotic guided meditations are the answer.
+Like the exclusive ones only available on the Awakened Thought page each month.
+Even the act of visiting (and especially if you donate) shows your inner mind that energy is important to you.
 Following the new content each month then solidifies it in your new thinking.